sosuisen/git-documentdb/docs-api/git-documentdb.collection.put_1.md

 - If shortId is undefined, it is automatically generated.

-- \_id property of a JsonDoc is automatically set or overwritten by shortId parameter.
+- \_id property of a JsonDoc is automatically set or overwritten by the shortId parameter.

-- An update operation is not skipped even if no change occurred on a specified data.
+- An update operation is not skipped even if no change occurred on a specified document.